Eshwari07/Netflix-Titles/README.md

 ## NETFLIX ANALYSIS DASHBOARD:

-The dashboard shows:
+The dashboard features:

-1) The User can search the movies,Tv show and he/she will get rating, duration, genre, release date, added date and Description about it.
+Search Functionality: Users can search for movies and TV shows to retrieve information such as rating, duration, genre, release date, added date, and description.

-2) The Dashboard will provide interactive interface of list according to user choice of genre.
+Interactive Genre Filter: Users can interactively filter the dashboard based on their preferred genre.

-3) The Dashboard will show total number of movies and Tv shows released each year.
+Yearly Releases: The dashboard displays the total number of movies and TV shows released each year.

-4) The Dashboard will top 10 genre and pie chart of sum up of movies and Tv shos released each year.
+Top Genres: It showcases the top 10 genres and includes a pie chart summarizing the number of movies and TV shows released annually.

 ## DASHBOARD: